hyperledger-solang/solang/docs/language/introduction.rst

 Differences:

 - libraries are always statically linked into the contract code
-- Solang generates WebAssembly or BPF rather than EVM.
+- Solang generates WebAssembly or Solana SBF rather than EVM.
-- Packed encoded uses little endian encoding, as WASM and BPF are little endian virtual machines.
+- Packed encoded uses little endian encoding, as WASM and SBF are little endian virtual machines.

 Unique features to Solang: